richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 │   └── versions.tf
 ```

-Notice it is the only time that we store the Terraform state in our local
+Notice it is the only time that we store a Terraform state in our local
-machine in order to create the bucket.<br />
-From now on, we will store Terraform states of all our infrastructure stack in
+machine, from now on, we will store the Terraform states of all our
-this bucket.
+infrastructure in the bucket that we have just created.

 ## Create the network stack